red/docs/reactivity.md

 # Concept

-Since version 0.6.0, Red has introduced support for "reactive programming" which purpose is to reduce size and complexity of Red programs further.
+Since version 0.6.0, Red has introduced support for "reactive programming" whose purpose is to reduce size and complexity of Red programs further.
 Red's reactive model relies on dataflow and object events, constructing a directed graph, allowing propagation of changes in objects, following the "push" model.
 More specifically, Red implements the [object-oriented reactive programming](https://en.wikipedia.org/wiki/Reactive_programming#Object-oriented) model, where only object fields can be the source of change.

 If the description seems a bit abstract, the reactive API and usage are meant to be simple and practical.
 Here are some graphs to help visualize the relationships created by reactive relations.